Drippler/ABTester/README.md

-AB Tester for Amazon AB Testing
+AB Tester for Amazon AB Testing SDK
 ==============
 AB testing wrapper library for the Amazon AB Testing SDK.
 Adds interface improvements and new features to the existing sdk.
 The primamry interface improvements allow a much easier integration in existing code as it doesn't require implementation of callbacks and dealing with waiting for variation values.
 Features: